 We permit Non-Executive Directors to elect to receive and defer shares of our Common Stock in lieu of any or all of their cash retainers, on a quarterly basis, based on the closing price of our Common Stock on the last trading day of each immediately preceding quarter.
-Each of Ms. Penrose, Mr. Bagué and Mr. Rickard has elected to receive all or part of their 2015 retainers in deferred stock rather than cash.
+Messrs.
+Bagué and Di Piazza and have each elected to receive all or part of their 2016 retainers in deferred stock rather than cash.

-We also permit our Non-Executive Directors who are subject to United States income tax to participate in the Deferred Compensation Plan that we have established for certain employees in the United States.
+We also permit our Non-Executive Directors who are subject to United States income tax to participate in the Deferred Compensation Plan (the Plan) that we have established for certain employees in the United States.
 The Plan is a non-qualified deferred compensation program under which the eligible members of our Board may voluntarily elect to defer up to 100% of their cash retainers and/or restricted stock grants upon vesting.
 Elections are made on an annual basis and in compliance with Section 409A of the United States Internal Revenue Code.